Office: Hagey Hall 386E

 - SSHRC, Principal Investigator, with A. Douglas and K. Vetzal, 2006-2009, $76,000

-Management Science, Journal of Empirical Finance, The Financial Review, International Review of Economics & Finance, Journal of Comparative Economics, International Journal of Business and Economics, Quantitative Finance, Journal of Business Ethics, Empirical Economics, Journal of Economics and Business, Managerial Finance, Social Sciences and Humanities Research Council of Canada (SSHRC), the Mitacs-Accelerate program of Canadian Federal Government
+Management Science, Journal of Banking and Finance, Journal of Empirical Finance, The Financial Review, International Review of Economics & Finance, Journal of Comparative Economics, International Journal of Business and Economics, Quantitative Finance, Journal of Business Ethics, Empirical Economics, Journal of Economics and Business, Managerial Finance, Social Sciences and Humanities Research Council of Canada (SSHRC), the Mitacs-Accelerate program, Swiss National Science Foundation